mishkin101/test-merge-conflict/README.md

 # MERGE CONFLICT TEST
 ## NAMES
-Add your name to michelle.
+Add your name to changed